-- 20.1 The trust is to have an external auditor and is to provide the auditor with every facility and all information which he may reasonably require for the purposes of his functions under Schedule 10 to the 2006 and paragraph 23 of Schedule 7 to the 2006 Act. - 20.2 A person may only be appointed as the external auditor if he (or in the case of a firm of each of its members) is a member of one or more of
+- The trust Trust is to have an external auditor and is to provide the auditor with every facility and all information which he may reasonably require for the purposes of his functions under Schedule 10 to the 2006 and paragraph 23 of Schedule 7 to the 2006 Act. - A person may only be appointed as the external auditor if he (or in the case of a firm of each of its members) is a member of one or more of the bodies referred to in paragraph 23 (4) of Schedule 7 to the 2006 Act. - 20.3 The Council of Governors at a general meeting shall appoint or remove the trustTrust's external auditors. - 20.4 The external auditor is to carry out his duties in accordance with Schedule 15 to the 2006 Act and in accordance with any directions

-- the bodies referred to in paragraph 23 (4) of Schedule 7 to the 2006 Act. - 20.3 The Council of Governors at a general meeting shall appoint or remove the trust's external auditors. - The external auditor is to carry out his duties in accordance with Schedule 15 to the 2006 Act and in accordance with any directions given by NHS Improvement on standards, procedures and techniques to be adopted. - The Board of Directors shall nominate a list of external auditors to be considered for appointment by the Council of Governors and may resolve that external auditors be appointment to review any other aspect of the trust's performance.
-Any such external auditors are to be appointed by the Council of Governors.
+- given by NHS Improvement on standards, procedures and techniques to be adopted. - The Board of Directors shall nominate a list of external auditors to be considered for appointment by the Council of Governors and may resolve that external auditors be appointment to review any other aspect of the <a href="mailto:trust] trust] rust] r